-Trump Meets Kim Jong Un, Steps Into North Korea
+Trump Meets North Korea's Kim Jong Un And Says Nuclear Negotiations Will Resume

-President Trump became the first sitting U.S. president to step foot in North Korea Sunday, after he met leader Kim Jong Un at the Demilitarized Zone that separates the two Koreas.
+President Trump met North Korean leader Kim Jong Un for the third time Sunday, becoming the first sitting U.S. president to step foot in North Korea before announcing that the two countries would revive stalled nuclear talks.

+The meeting, held behind closed doors at the Demilitarized Zone that separates the two Koreas, lasted longer than Trump's initial stated plan of simply shaking hands.

-"I never expected to meet you at this place" Kim told Trump through an interpreter as the two shook hands for cameras.
+"I never expected to meet you at this place," Kim told Trump through an interpreter as they greeted each other at the demarcation line.
+Trump walked with Kim a few steps into North Korean territory where the two shook hands and posed for photos, before both crossed over into South Korea.

+Trump said stepping over the demarcation line was "a great honor," while Kim said the event "has a lot of significance because it means that we want to bring an end to the unpleasant past" and called it a "courageous and determined act."

+The two met privately in the building on the South Korean side known as Freedom House for about 50 minutes before Trump escorted Kim back to North Korea's territory.

-Trump described the meeting as only a brief encounter to shake hands.
+Trump initially described the meeting as only a brief encounter to shake hands.
+He said he proposed it first on Twitter on Saturday while he was in Japan.

-Speaking next to South Korean President Moon Jae-in, Trump said the meeting was "just a step.
-It might be an important step, and it might not," he said, adding that it's "probably a step in the right direction."

-Moon said the meeting "will give hope to the peoples of the South and North Koreas and establish a milestone in the history of humanity's pursuit of peace."

 Trump became the first sitting U.S. president to hold a summit with a sitting North Korean leader when he met with Kim in Singapore in June 2018.
 The summit ended with promises for North Korea to pursue denuclearization — but little in the way of details on how to get that done.